- 30-mpg highway for the base engine

 The V-8s are still what most people have in mind when they think of the Camaro; the 6.2-liter V-8's lyrical engine note is a hypnotic for men of a huge range of ages.
 We're looped by it too--and by the gripping 60-mph runs of 5 seconds or less.
 With huge staggered tires and a front-end weight bias, there's still room for improvement in the way the SS handles; get the 1LE package that rights out the tires to equal sizes, tightens up the steering and manual gear ratios, and you can tap into some easy, controllable oversteer.

-At the top of the performance ladder is the ZL1 coupe and convertible.
-With their supercharged, 580-hp version of the 6.2-liter (with either transmission) and the magnetic shocks found in the Corvette and some Cadillacs, it not only provides near-supercar numbers (0-60 mph in 3.9 seconds, a top speed of 184 mph); it's also affordable, considering that, at about $60k.
+The sledgehammers in the lineup are the ZL1 coupe and convertible.
+With their supercharged, 580-hp version of the 6.2-liter (with either transmission) and the magnetic shocks found in the Corvette and some Cadillacs, they not only provides near-supercar numbers (0-60 mph in 3.9 seconds, a top speed of 184 mph)--they're also somewhat affordable at about $60k, considering their performance stats.

-Even more affordable is the new-for-2014 Camaro Z/28.
+Less affordable but ever more track-ready is the Camaro Z/28.
 With a focus on track capability, the Z/28 takes after the original 1960s models, and not the later '70s and '80s ones carrying that nomenclature.
 In it, a 7.0-liter V-8 makes 500 horsepower and 470 lb-ft.
 There's no standard A/C, and all Z/28s have a six-speed manual gearbox, but the design saves 100 pounds overall in weight.
-Spool-valve dampers, stiffer spring rates, and special Pirelli P Zero Trofeo R tires all add to the track chops.
+Spool-valve dampers, stiffer spring rates, and special Pirelli P Zero Trofeo R tires all boost handling, making the Z/28 the most capable, trackable Camaro ever.